-The CCR turns on immediately and is at 35% of regulation with only 0.5 V Vak.
+The CCR turns on immediately and is at 25% of regulation with only 0.5 V Vak.
 It requires no external components allowing it to be designed as a high or low-side regulator.
 The high anode-cathode voltage rating withstands surges common in Automotive, Industrial and Commercial Signage applications.
-The CCR comes in thermally robust packages and is qualified to be UL94-V0 certified.
+The CCR comes in thermally robust packages and is qualified to AEC-Q101 standard, and UL94-V0 certified.